apache/mesos/docs/app-framework-development-guide.md

 // framework via Scheduler::resourceOffers callback, asynchronously.
 virtual Status requestResources(const std::vector<Request>& requests);

 // Launches the given set of tasks.
-Any resources remaining (i.e.,
+Any remaining resources (i.e.,
-// not used by the tasks or their executors) will be considered
+// those that are not used by the launched tasks or their executors)
+// will be considered declined.
+Note that this includes resources
+// used by tasks that the framework attempted to launch but failed
+// (with `TASK_ERROR`) due to a malformed task description.
+The
-// declined.
-The specified filters are applied on all unused
+// specified filters are applied on all unused resources (see
-// resources (see mesos.proto for a description of Filters).
+// mesos.proto for a description of Filters).
+Available resources
-// Available resources are aggregated when multiple offers are
+// are aggregated when multiple offers are provided.
+Note that all
-// provided.
-Note that all offers must belong to the same slave.
+// offers must belong to the same slave.
+Invoking this function with
-// Invoking this function with an empty collection of tasks declines
+// an empty collection of tasks declines offers in their entirety
-// offers in their entirety (see Scheduler::declineOffer). virtual Status launchTasks(
+// (see Scheduler::declineOffer).
+virtual Status launchTasks(
     const std::vector<OfferID>& offerIds,
     const std::vector<TaskInfo>& tasks,